 Once merged, we would repeat the process to merge 2.0 commits into 2.1.

-Preparation for first new stable minor/major release
+First new stable minor/major release

-- Update the Support policy to include the new minor/major release date and fill in the blanks for the previous release. - Update the README.md file badges to point to the correct new release numbers.
+Update the Support policy to include the new minor/major release date and fill in the blanks for the previous release.